arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_manuscript.typ

     We generated a stochastic SEIR model with importation to simulate true measles and non-measles sources of febrile rash (noise) daily incidence.
 We generated time series of febrile rash (i.e., measles clinical case definition) by summing the daily incidence of measles and either independent Poisson noise or non-measles dynamical noise (consistent with rubella virus).
 For each time series we assumed a fraction of all cases were seen at a healthcare clinic, and a subset of those were diagnostically confirmed using a test with sensitivity and specificity consistent with either a rapid diagnostic test (RDT) or perfect diagnostic test.
 From the resulting time series of test positive cases, we define an outbreak alert as the exceedance of a threshold by the 7-day rolling average of observed (test positive) cases.
 For each threshold level, we calculated percentages of alerts that were aligned with an outbreak (analogous to the positive predictive value), the percentage of outbreaks detected (analogous to the sensitivity), and combined these two measures into an accuracy metric for outbreak detection.
 We selected the optimal threshold as the value that maximizes accuracy.
 We show how the optimal threshold and resulting accuracy depend on the diagnostic test, testing rate, and the type and magnitude of the non-measles noise.

     === Results
     The optimal threshold for each test increased monotonically as the percentage of clinic visits who were tested increased.
 With Poisson-only noise, similar outbreak detection accuracies could be achieved with imperfect RDT-like tests as with perfect diagnostic tests (c.
 93%), given moderately high testing rates.
 With larger delays (14 days) between the perfect test administration and result date, RDTs could outperform the perfect tests.
 Similar numbers of unavoidable cases and outbreak alert delays could be achieved between the test types.
 With dynamical noise, however, the accuracy of perfect test scenarios was far superior to those achieved with RDTs (c.~93% vs.~73%).
-For dynamical noise, RDT-based scenarios typically favored a more sensitive alert threshold than perfect test-based scenarios (at a given testing rate), observed with lower numbers of unavoidable cases and detection delays.
+For dynamical noise, RDT-based scenarios typically favored a more sensitive alert threshold than perfect test-based scenarios (at a given testing rate), #mystrike[observed with] #darkred[demonstrated by] lower numbers of unavoidable cases and detection delays.

     === Conclusions
     The performance of an outbreak detection system is highly sensitive to the structure and the magnitude of background noise.
 Under the assumption that the noise is relatively static over time, imperfect diagnostic tests can perform as well as perfect tests in a surveillance system.
 However, when the noise is temporally correlated, as from a separate SEIR process, imperfect tests cannot overcome their accuracy limitations through higher testing rates.